AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-3/README.md

 # Generating Kubernetes Configuration Files for Authentication

+## Introduction

-In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.
+In Kubernetes, configuration files known as kubeconfigs are used to enable various Kubernetes clients, such as the **controller manager**, **kubelet**, **kube-proxy, and scheduler clients**, as well as the **admin user**, to locate and authenticate to the Kubernetes API servers.
+The kubeconfig files help clients interact with the API server securely and ensure that requests are routed correctly based on roles and permissions defined within the cluster.

 ![](./images/kube.drawio.svg)

+This is the third lab on setting up a Kubernetes cluster from scratch on Amazon Web Services (AWS) series.
+In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as `kubeconfigs`, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

-## Pretask: Initialize AWS Infrastructure:
+## Pretask: Initialize AWS Infrastructure

-We have covered this setup in detailed in lab 1.
-Just follow this setup to intialize the infrastructure.
+In this setup, we will design and deploy AWS Infrastructure to support Kubernetes Cluster.
+The cluster will

+- Consist of `four` public instances, divided into `two` categories: **Controller nodes** and **Worker nodes**.
+- To enable connectivity and internet access to the nodes, we will create a **public route table** and attach an **internet gateway** to it.
+This will allow the nodes to communicate with each other and access external resources and services.
+- Finally, we will utilize Pulumi python to create and manage this AWS infrastructure.

 ![](./images/infra.drawio.svg)